creaven/mif/Docs/Tree/Mif.Tree.md

 ### Options:

 * types         - (*object*) node types.
 Object with keys - type names and values - type properties.
 Properties will be added as default properties for all nodes of this type.
-Properties is the Mif.Tree.Node properties.
-See Mif.Tree.Node properties for more info.
+Properties is the Mif.Tree.Item properties.
+See Mif.Tree.Item properties for more info.
 * dfltType      - (*string*) default type.
 * forest        - (*boolean*: defaults to false) if true tree don't have root node.
 * animateScroll - (*boolean*: defaults to true) animate scrollTo function.